rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 4. Remove special characters from folder names.

-    - Folders names with special characters—such as commas ( , ), periods ( . ), slashes ( / ), and ampersands ( & )—cause migration issues.
+    - Folder names with special characters—such as commas ( , ), periods ( . ), slashes ( / ), and ampersands ( & )—cause migration issues.
-    - Before you begin migrating, revise folder names with special characters to use only alphanumeric characters.
+    - Before you begin migrating, change folder names with special characters to use only alphanumeric characters.

-    Example folder name: "**1.Inbox**"  The (.) will cause migration problems.
+    Example bad folder name: "**1.Inbox**"  The (.) will cause migration problems.

 5. Mac users
     -  Mac users require special preparation when migrating from Rackspace Email to Microsoft Exchange.
-This is because Apple Mail interacts with IMAP and POP connections in such a way that does not translate properly to Microsoft Exchange.[Prepare your Mac users for Microsoft Exchange](/how-to/prepare-mac-users-for-rackspace-email-to-microsoft-exchange-migration/)
+[Prepare your Mac users for Microsoft Exchange](/how-to/prepare-mac-users-for-rackspace-email-to-microsoft-exchange-migration/)

 ### Items migrated